blackboard/protractor-sync/README.md

 # How to contribute

-Thanks you for your interest in protractor-sync.
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Thanks you for your interest in Protractor-sync.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Please add tests for any new or changed functionality.

 # API